heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 Git is a valuable tool for collaborative work but we only scratched the surface.
 Refer to the resources for more useful content!

+Using Markdown, you can now write valuable documentation, as any code you write is meant to be used by other people.
+Even if you are the only one working on a project, you will need to understand your own code in a few months or years.

+Other people will want to know that is the purpose of your project and how to use it.
+A good documentation is a good publicity for your project.

 ### Test your knowledge

 At this point, you should be able to answer the following questions: